 An Inter-Sectoral Approach to Fostering Democratic Culture in Schools and Local Communities in Countries of the Caribbean

 Global Issues Resource Center provides training in conflict management for educators and non-profits that work with youth in Belize.

 Photographic Images: A Local to Global Perspective, Critical issues affecting our planet and it's people

-This event sponsored by Global Issues Resource Center seeks to raise awareness of peacebuilding efforts developed and supported by local organizations, students at Tri-C and Global Issues Resource Center.
+This event sponsored by Global Issues Resource Center seeks to raise awareness of peace building efforts developed and supported by local organizations, students at Tri-C and Global Issues Resource Center.
 While each initiative clearly has a global component and touches people in countries all over the world, each project also engages the local community through projects and programming in the Cleveland area.
-Exhibited at both East and West Campus libraries during February and March, the exhibit was on display at Ohio University's Kennedy Art Museum from July - December 2011.

 - Costa Rica